 Doctors, surgeons and trauma teams are strategically trained and highly skilled in delivering bad news.
-In fact, doctors who deliver bad news best have mastered 3 things: Attitude, Clarity and Openness to Questions.
+In fact, doctors who give bad news best have mastered 3 things: Attitude, Clarity, and Openness to Questions.

 Watch this short YouTube video where I explain The 3 Keys Doctors Use to Deliver Bad News

 My dad’s surgeon was fully present with us.
 He spoke warmly with appropriate empathy.
 Not too much empathy, just enough and he was direct.
 He faced me squarely and responded.